SumoLogic/sumologic-documentation/docs/integrations/databases/opentelemetry/mysql-opentelemetry.md

 - **[Slow Query Logs](https://dev.mysql.com/doc/refman/8.0/en/slow-query-log.html)**. `slow_query_log=1` enables logging of slow queries to the file specified by `slow_query_log_file`.
 Setting `long_query_time=2` will cause queries that take more than two seconds to execute to be logged.
 The default value of `long_query_time` is 10 seconds.

 - **[General Query Logs](https://dev.mysql.com/doc/refman/8.0/en/query-log.html)**.
 We don't recommend enabling `general_log` for performance reasons.
-These logs are not used by the Sumo Logic MySQL App.
+These logs are not used by the Sumo Logic MySQL app.

   1. Save the `my.cnf` file.
-  2. Restart the MySQL server: `sudo mysql.server restart`
+  2. Restart the MySQL server: `sudo mysql.server restart`.

 import LogsCollectionPrereqisites from '../../../reuse/apps/logs-collection-prereqisites.md';

 <LogsCollectionPrereqisites/>

-Collected log files should be accessible by SYSTEM group.
+For windows system, log files which are collected should be accessible by SYSTEM group.
 Follow the set of below power shell command if SYSTEM group does not have the access.

 ```
 $NewAcl = Get-Acl -Path "<PATH_TO_LOG_FILE>"